About linocut

 It is also possible to make an open edition of Lino prints but these would not be reduction prints and would often be one colour prints.
 In reality, a Lino block could not be used indefinitely, as it would start to degrade at some point.

-Printmakers don’t usually have fine art copies of their work made, as it blurs the distinction between art prints and original prints.
+Printmakers don’t usually have fine art reproductions of their work made, as it blurs the distinction between reproduction prints and original prints.
 This is why the only copies I have made of my work are for greetings cards, where by their nature it is quite clear that they are not and could not be original prints.